 It’s a common misconception that moving your data ‘out of sight’ automatically equals risk in terms of security.
 If you choose the right partner with both trusted and proven security credentials, your data should become more secure than is generally possible in an on-premise data suite.

-Datum’s location, Cody Technology Park, for example, is one of the few List X grade secure facilities in the UK.
-The park is highly controlled and regulated with advanced security-driven protocols in place, 24/7 security and a range of important clients who already place their trust in the site’s accredited status.
+Datum’s location, Cody Technology Park, is highly controlled and regulated with advanced security-driven protocols in place, 24/7 security and a range of important clients who already place their trust in the site’s accredited status.

 How can I gain a better understanding of the basics?